PatoAR/amplify-roark/README.md

 ## ToDo's
 - Implement Query and not Scan of articles database
-- Set TTL on articles so the database does not grow forever
 - Front end menu button to define countries / industries / companies